storybookjs/ember/docs/writing-tests/test-runner.md

 ### CLI Options

-The test runner is powered by [Jest](https://jestjs.io/) and accepts all its [CLI options](https://jestjs.io/docs/cli) (e.g., `--watch`, `--maxWorkers`).
+The test-runner is powered by [Jest](https://jestjs.io/) and accepts a subset of its [CLI options](https://jestjs.io/docs/cli) (for example, `--watch`, `--maxWorkers`).
-If you're already using any of those flags in your project, you should be able to migrate them into Storybook's test runner without any issues.
+If you're already using any of those flags in your project, you should be able to migrate them into Storybook's test-runner without any issues.
 Listed below are all the available flags and examples of using them.

 | Options                         | Description                                                                                                                      |
 | ------------------------------- | -------------------------------------------------------------------------------------------------------------------------------- |